Zaprit/AbyssEngine/docs/abyssengine/scripting/EngineFuncitons.md

 # Engine Functions

-These are the functions available from lua in the Abyss Engine scripting environment
+These are the functions available from Lua in the Abyss Engine scripting environment

 ---